 Within ten (10) business days after receipt of notice of a decision of the Administrative Review Board, the complaining student shall have the right to appeal to the President of the University.
-To do so, the student shall give written notification to the Vice President for Student Advancement of his/her intention to appeal to the President of the University.
-Late notices of intent to appeal will be accepted or rejected by the Vice President for Student Advancement after hearing the student's reasons for failure to comply with the preceding sentence.
+To do so, the student shall give written notification to the Senior Vice President and Chief Operating Officer of their intention to appeal to the President of the University.
+Late notices of intent to appeal will be accepted or rejected by the Senior Vice President and Chief Operating Officer after hearing the student's reasons for failure to comply with the preceding sentence.
 The entire record of the prior proceeding and all evidence previously presented shall be automatically transmitted to the President of the University.
 The student may, at his/her discretion, submit additional written evidence, which is relevant to the issue or issues before the President.
 The President of the University may, at their discretion, take any one of the following actions: